 If you don’t have conversion tracking set up in Google Analytics (shame on you!) or if most of your traffic comes through paid search, you can also get great insights into your target demographics using the Google Ads Report Editor:

 For example, here you can see that this client gets about 3x more clicks from men than they do from women.
 That means their ads should probably be more geared towards a male audience.

 The Report Editor has the added advantage of allowing you to easily compare demographic information between your paid traffic sources.
 You can do this in Google Analytics as well, but you can really compare apples-to-apples with the Report Editor.

 Now let’s take a look at your display advertising demographic data.

-Open AdWords, click on the appropriate campaign and click on Display Network.
+Open Google Ads, click on the appropriate campaign and click on Display Network.
 Click the Demographics tab:

 Here, Google gives you a lot of insight into the age, gender, and parental status of the people who see, click on, and convert from your ads.

 For example, this data is from the same client’s account as the Report Editor data we just looked at.

 As you can see, these display ads are getting 3.4x as many impressions from men as women, which is a pretty good match to the click demographics for their search ads.
 That means the display targeting is hitting a similar demographic to the client’s search ads, which is a good thing.

 Do the statistics line up well with the demographics of the “ideal” traffic you identified in Google Analytics or the Report Editor?